How Many Fish Can I Have in My Aquarium?

 Carrying Capacity

-Carrying capacity is an ecological term that describes the population or community limit an ecosystem can hold before food abundance, pollution, predation, disease, or other factors cause their numbers to plummet.
-If we do it right, our aquariums are closed ecosystems and many of the same principles apply.
+Our aquariums are closed ecosystems and many of the same principles apply.
 While disease is certainly a factor in your aquarium, it does not apply to our definition of carrying capacity because the ecosystem is already small enough to more than easily pass disease if any is present.
 Two fish or two hundred, disease will spread relatively quickly in a closed ecosystem.
-As for other factors like predation and food abundance, our closed ecosystems are also controlled, meaning we regulate which species we add and when we feed.

 Nutrients

 Therefore, in order to determine the number of fish we can add, we measure the two factors that most effect fish health which we can not prevent; nutrient levels and social behavior.
-By prevent I mean we can not prevent nutrients from building, but we can remove them after the fact.
+By prevent I mean we can not prevent nutrients from being produced, but we can remove them after the fact.
 Same thing with behavior, you can't stop a territorial fish from being territorial, but you can curb their aggression by changing the habitat or removing the fish.

-Regardless of when you do your water change or how much you take out, your nitrates should be as low as possible right before maintenance is done.
-If you have live plants and your nitrates are still above 0 ppm, try fertilizing, adding CO2, or increasing the quality or quantity of your light.
-If you don't have live plants, try adding a biological filter media to your filter.
-Choose a porous media with a dense center that allows for aerobic and anaerobic bacteria growth.
-This article explains more about biological filtration.
+Regardless of when you do your water change or how much you take out, your nitrates should be close to 5 to 15 ppm right before maintenance is done.
+If you have live plants and your nitrates are still above 20 ppm, try fertilizing micro-nutrients, adding CO2, or increasing the quality or quantity of light.

 Technically, if you wanted 100 fish in a 10 gallon, it would be possible by means of performing a 100% water change every few hours, but you would then be limited by your fishes' behavior, which leads us to the second factor.